quaquel/EMAworkbench/docs/source/vensim-tips-and-tricks.rst

 this becomes annoying on larger models, or if one has to do it multiple times.
 Since the Vensim DLL does not have a way to save a model, we cannot use the DLL.
 Instead, we can use the fact that one can save a Vensim model as a text file.
-By changing the requires parameters in this text file via the workbench, we can then open the modified model in Vensim and spot the error.
+By changing the required parameters in this text file via the workbench, we can then open the modified model in Vensim and spot the error.

-The following scripts can be used for this purpose.
+The following script can be used for this purpose.

 .. literalinclude:: ../../src/examples/modelDebugger.py
    :linenos: